There are countless reasons to get out on the boat, and fishing is at the top of this list for fall!

 Trout

-Virtually every province across Canada offers a wealth of trout fishing opportunities, with lakes from coast to coast stocked with brookies, browns, rainbows and splake.
+Virtually every province across Canada offers a wealth of trout fishing opportunities, with lakes from coast to coast stocked with brookies, browns, rainbows, and splakes.
 Trout can be aggressive and very active in fall, offering the thrill of the chase that’s worth the wait.

-Cooler waters incentivize trout to cruise shorelines, with your best bet for a catch near rocky points, wood and shoals.
-Fish near overhanging trees, submerged wood, and rocky points and shoals, and use live bait where possible for a successful catch.
+Cooler waters incentivize trout to cruise shorelines, with your best bet for a catch near rocky points, wood, and shoals.
+Fish near overhanging trees, submerged wood, rocky points, and shoals, and use live bait for a successful catch.

 Pike

-Similar to salmon and trout, pike are very reactive to fluctuating water temperatures in the fall – and large northern pike can be a little trickier to catch!
+Similar to salmon and trout, pike are very reactive to fluctuating water temperatures in the fall.
+However, large northern pike can be a little trickier to catch!